Flamaros/f-lang/README.md

 After the c code generator I'll may look to add an other step by generating ASM code in nasm file format, the linker will be the last thing to replace after that.

-## Compile
+## Compile/Run
+Visual Studio:
+1. Open solution that is in compiler-cpp folder
+1. Just click on the Run button

+QtCreato:
-QtCreator (qbs) and Visual Studio solution files are in compiler-cpp folder.
+1. Open solution that is in compiler-cpp folder
-With the Visual Studio solution it is straight forward.
+1. In project configuration.
+Build&Run section
-For QtCreator you should set the working directory to the root folder of the git project to be able to run the compiler.
+  1. Set the working directory to the root folder of the git project
+  1. Uncheck "Add build library search path to PATH"
+  1. For "Execution environment" select "System environment"

 Please notice that for the moment the purpose of the cpp version of the compiler is to build the f-lang version of what will be the same compiler.
 So minimal efforts will be done on the cpp version of the compiler.